Electric Stim Pad Placements

 Brief Description

-An update here, would be that strapping all four electrodes into place, and getting them to stay put without the wires pulling loose is tedious.
-As such even with a four channel stimulator like the Globus, I’ve come to only use the first two channels and not worry about inner or outer thigh.
-This makes a stimulator like the TS4 very viable.
+An update here would be that strapping all four electrodes into place and getting them to stay put without the wires pulling loose is tedious.
+As such, even with a four-channel stimulator like the Globus, I’ve come to only use the first two channels and not worry about the inner or outer thigh.
+This makes a simulator like the less expensive Twin Stim 4 very viable.

 Hips-2 (EMS for increasing global hip strength)